Ethan-Greaves/React-Battleships-Game/README.md

 <hr>

 ## Overview 📖
-React-Battleships-Game is a video game created in React.
-It is based upon the classic board game "Battleships" created by Hasbro. this project has features such as different enemy AI difficulty levels, ship placement, both manual and random, and a settings menu to adjust the board size and difficulty.
+React-Battleships-Game is a video game created in React/JavaScript and also uses the UI kit Material-UI and React-Router.
+It is based upon the classic board game "Battleships" made by Hasbro. this project has features such as different enemy AI difficulty levels, ship placement, both manual and random, and a settings menu to adjust the board size and difficulty.

 ## Details 👨‍💻

 ### Technologies & concepts
 * React
 * React-Router
-* Material-ui
+* Material-UI

 ### Features
 * Setup your board and place ships manually or randomly